My Cookie Journey

 My pears were half green when I bought them, so I had to leave them out to ripen.
 I could have used the half green pears but I find them to be really firm and a little tart.

-I start by quartering the pear, then using a paring knife taking the skin off.
-This way, you just have the pear.
+I start by quartering the pear, then use a paring knife to remove the skin.

 A pear quartered and the outside skin taken off.

-Dice each quarter into small pieces.
-I slice the quarter into maybe 4 or 5 slices, then cut them into small pieces.
+Dice each quarter into small chunks.
+I usually slice each quarter into 4 or 5 thin strips, then chop those into smaller pieces.

 A pile of cutup pears on a plate.

 This is the size of the pieces I used, but you can make them smaller if you like.
-Next, take the lemon and zest it first into the bowl.
-Now cut it in half and juice both halves.
+Zest the lemon directly into a bowl, then cut it in half and juice both halves.

 Setup for juicing and zesting a lemon.